 Address: 6550 Mira Mesa Boulevard, San Diego, CA 92121

-Definitely go on the free brewery tour – you’ll learn a lot about the mechanics of how the magic happens behind the scenes, which is to say how mass quantities of beer are made and packaged.
+Be sure to go on a free brewery tour there.
+You’ll learn a lot about the mechanics of how the magic happens behind the scenes, which is to say how mass quantities of beer are made and packaged.
 (Book at their hostess stand when you arrive or ahead of time online.)

 Grab an appetizer or sit down for a full meal; you’ll probably be hungry at this point.
 They have an attractive restaurant in a relatively new facility.